kwoosh/decimality/README.md

 ### Decimal as a type

+You can work with decimals as with special type `Decimal`

 ```js
 import { Decimal } from 'decimality'

 const decimal = new Decimal(5.982173)
 decimal.value // 5.98
 ```